catchorg/Catch2/docs/migrate-v2-to-v3.md

 various runtime performance improvements and the introduction of new features.
 For details, look at [the release notes of 3.0.1](release-notes.md#301).

-_Note that we still provide one header + one TU distribution but do not consider it the primarily supported option.
+_Note that we still provide one header + one translation unit (TU) distribution but do not consider it the primarily supported option.
 You should also expect that the compilation times will be worse if you use this option._

 ## How to migrate projects from v2 to v3